TUOeQ/p8105_hw2_bl2789/Homework-2.md

     ##  $ close       : num  NA NA NA NA NA NA NA NA NA NA ...
     ##  $ unemployment: num  NA NA NA NA NA NA NA NA NA NA ...

+  - From **pols\_month** dataset has 822 observations and 9 variables,
+    including year, month, gov\_gop, sen\_gop, rep\_gop, gov\_dem,
+    sen\_dem, rep\_dem, president.
+The range of years for this final dataset is from 1947 to 2015, the dataset provides the election data for governors, senators, representatives and president for being either republican or democrat.

+  - From **snp** dataset has 787 observations and 3 variables, including year, month, close.
+The range of years for this final dataset is from 1950 to 2015.This dataset provides the closing data for S\&P acrossing 1950 to 2015 on the US stock market.

+  - From **unemployment** dataset has 816 observations and 3 variables, including year, month, unemployment.
+The range of years for this final dataset is from 1948 to 2015.Also, it demonstrat the unemployment rate acrossing those years.

-  - From table above, we can see that the **Result** dataset has 822 observations and 11 variables, including year, month, gov\_gop, sen\_gop, rep\_gop, gov\_dem, sen\_dem, rep\_dem, president, close,
+  - From table above, we can see that the final **Result** dataset has 822 observations and 11 variables, including year, month, gov\_gop, sen\_gop, rep\_gop, gov\_dem, sen\_dem, rep\_dem, president, close,
     unemployment.
+The range of years for this final dataset is from 1947 to 2015.

 \#Problem 3